lizzareyes13/lizzwebdesign_Capstone/README.md

-# lizzwebdesign_Capstone is a portfolio page I am working on.
+# lizzwebdesign_Capstone is a work portfolio page with features made to make browsing easier for visitors.
+this is part of a class assignment for a capstone course.